-Performance Hare is a tiny system monitor for modern Windows.
+Performance Hare is a tiny system monitor for Windows (circa XP).

 It is the other extreme from administrative tools or from fancy desktop gadgets: a single notification (

 system tray) icon.